 An exception is made for individuals who have 2 years of full-time or 4 years of part-time experience in the field.
 Yet, you can expedite your career, credibility and ease of entry into the field by taking the proper steps to certification.

-The standardized exam for Certified Dental Assistant (CDA) status is administered by the Dental Assisting National Board (DANB) and is recognized in 38 states and the District of Columbia.
+The standardized exam for CDA status is administered by the DANB and is recognized in 38 states and the District of Columbia.

 This national body develops and administers qualifying exams for certification as a CDA and in other specialized areas (e.g. Certificate of Competency in Radiation Health and Safety).

-Dental assistants can also gain Registered Dental Assistant (RDA) status, a state issued credential.
-Some states only require registration if a dental assistant wants to perform advanced duties such as taking x-rays.
+They can also gain Registered Dental Assistant (RDA) status, a state issued credential.
+Some states only require registration if a he or she wants to perform advanced duties such as taking x-rays.

-A Registered Dental Assistant obtains this title by registering through the State Board of Dental Examiners (SBDE).
+A RDA obtains this title by registering through the State Board of Dental Examiners (SBDE).
 Examination is administered by the state in which the individual practices.

-Each state has different requirements for dental assistants.
+Each state has different requirements for this title.
 Since state regulations determine the full functionality of a dental assistant, contact the State Board of Dental Examiners in the state in which you plan to practice.

-Further, visit the Dental Assisting National Board (DANB) website for additional dental assistant information.
+Further, visit the DANB website for additional information.

-With the appropriate certification, you can present yourself as a competent and credentialed dental assistant ready for work in the field.
+With the appropriate certification, you can present yourself as a competent and credentialed employee ready for work in the field.

-Begin your search for a CODA approved dental assisting school or program today!
+Begin your search for a CODA approved school or program today!

-The job forecast is extremely promising – the U.S. Bureau of Labor Statistics projects a 36 percent increase in dental assisting jobs by 2018 – this is one of the fastest growing occupation in the nation!
+The job forecast is extremely promising – the U.S. Bureau of Labor Statistics projects a 25 percent increase in dentist assistant jobs by 2022 – this is one of the fastest growing occupation in the nation!

 Don’t let the field continue to expand without being a part of it.
 You can begin a rewarding career supporting dental health, and do so in as little as one year.
 Now is your chance.
-Enroll in a dental assisting program today.
+Enroll in the best program for you, today.
 Don’t miss this opportunity!